shipperizer/furry-train/README.md

 For `skaffold` integration i followed the suggestion [here](https://github.com/GoogleContainerTools/skaffold/tree/master/examples/custom-buildx) as ther eis no direct integration between `skaffold` and `buildx`

-Kaniko is not supported officially on arm32 (it is only on 64bit), when changing distro on the Pi to [`arch linux`](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4) (@mafrosis i do this for you) i might have another go at it.

 Images are pushed to `ghcr.io/shipperizer/furry-train-web-app`, `k3s` cluster has a secret allowing it to pull them, see the snippet below in `deployments.yaml`